20101301-Alina-Hasan/Alibaba-Selenium-Scraper/README.md

 3. **View the output**:
    - The scraped data will be saved in `alibaba_results.json` 📊.

-## Optimizations 🔍
+## restrictions 🔍

-We can optimize this further by adding some restrictions:
+Some added restrictions include:

 1. If the product name is nil, we can skip the product. 🚫
 2. If price is nil, we can skip the product. 🚫